Silicone-Life/Max/README.md

 # Max
-An attempt at Level 5 self-driving
+An attempt at a self-driving car

-Bold statement, Yes!

-How?
-Using a kinda CNN.